burrt/burrt.github.io/index.md

 ### Implementing the MIPS I MMU - FPGA

-After completing my Computer Engineering Thesis at UNSW which was implementing the MMU for an existing bare-metal MIPS I processor, the next logical step was to boot a modified Linux Kernel on it.
+After completing my Thesis, which was to implement the MMU for a bare-metal MIPS I processor, the next logical step was to boot a modified Linux kernel on it.
+This requirement brought many challenges I hadn't been exposed to such as understanding the OS and hardware integration, cross-compiler toolchains and instruction set simulators.

-I needed to learn many new, challenging and interesting topics before I could begin my task.
-This included learning about how the Linux Kernel integrates with hardware, cross-compiler toolchains and instruction set simulators.

-In the end, I managed to successfully boot the Linux Kernel on the MIPS R3000 and it was an incredible journey!
+I was able to successfully boot the Linux kernel on the synthesized MIPS R3000 processor and it is without a doubt, one of my greatest achievements!

 ### Personal Website

 Although this may seem trivial for Software Engineers, I initially created a basic static webpage in 2017.

-Now, in May 2019, I've reworked it to take advantage of Jekyll!
+Last year, I've reworked it to take advantage of Jekyll/Markdown after many excuses of delaying this project!
 Some of the motivations for the change were scaling concerns, Markdown support and maintainability.

+I believe breaking the procrastination barrier and making consistent small steps, will allow me to achieve my end goal (secret)!

 ## Work Experience